-The DBS make barring decisions for Section 142 of the Education Act (formally known as List 99), The Protection of Children Act List (PoCA) and the Protection of Vulnerable Adults List

-(PoVA) and the Protection of Freedoms Act 2012.
+The DBS make barring decisions for Section 142 of the Education Act, The Protection of Children Act List (PoCA) and the Protection of Vulnerable Adults List (PoVA) and the Protection of Freedoms Act 2012.
 This has now been combined as part of the Vetting and Barring Procedures of the DBS.